parallelchain-io/parallelchain-docs/docs/for_users/xperience_browser_extension/create_account.md

    3. Enter your password and click **VERIFY**.

-    !!! note
+    !!!
+Note
         If you do not remember your password, you can **log in with your recovery key**.

         - Click **VERIFY WITH RECOVERY KEY**.
         - Enter your 12-word recovery key and click **Next**.

    6. Click **View Recovery Key**.
 You will see your 12-word recovery key.